 The sound of racial profiling: w88 casino language leads to discrimination

-The problem isn't with the speech itself but with attitudes that interpret the speech
+The problem isn't with the w88 casino itself but with attitudes that interpret the w88 casino

 (Author's note: Recent events have highlighted the need to be introspective about our role in systematic and institutionalized racism, but research on linguistic discrimination has long sought to understand how w88 casino use and bias are connected.
 The following is my article on linguistic profiling that recently appeared in Psychology Today, where I have recently been invited to contribute regularly on various w88 casino topics.)